User Guide

 If you clicked Cancel sharing, the Service Status changes from Pending to Canceled.

-These steps are performed by the recipient from the target database.
-To accept or reject an extended services request from a primary database, do the following.
+These steps are performed by the recipient from the Target Database.
+To accept or reject a Data Sharing request from a Primary Database, follow the steps below.
 Only incoming services in the Pending status can be accepted or rejected.

 Accepting a request